FaKod/neo4j-scala/README.md

 * EmbeddedGraphDatabaseServiceProvider
 * SingletonEmbeddedGraphDatabaseServiceProvider (singleton version)
 * BatchGraphDatabaseServiceProvider (use it with Neo4jBatchIndexProvider)
-* RestGraphDatabaseServiceProvider uses the REST binding
+* REMOVED -> RestGraphDatabaseServiceProvider uses the REST binding

 ##Transaction Wrapping